Life As a Maid or Housekeeping Cleaner

 Other Maid or Cleaner Job Titles

 There were about 1,443,200 jobs for Maid or Housekeeping Cleaner in 2016 (in the United States).
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 87,800 new jobs for Maid or Housekeeping Cleaner by 2026.
-The BLS estimates 202,000 yearly job openings in this field.
+There will be an estimated 202,000 positions for Maid or Cleaner per year.

 The states with the most job growth for Maid or Cleaner are Idaho, Utah, and Colorado.
 Watch out if you plan on working in Ohio, Maine, or Vermont.
 These states have the worst job growth for this type of profession.